sebas-seck/nanoGPT/silicon_mac_usage.md

 # nanoGPT on Silicon Mac

-Tested with Apple M1 Pro.
+Runs on an Apple M1 Pro with 16GB RAM.

 ## Environment setup (pyenv)